genie-hq/genie/README.md

 - Luong Quang Huy <a href="https://github.com/WMumei" target="_blank"><img src="https://skillicons.dev/icons?i=github" width="16px" /></a>
 - Doan Huu Quoc (Mudoker) <a href="https://github.com/Mudoker" target="_blank"><img src="https://skillicons.dev/icons?i=github" width="16px" /></a>

+## Prerequisites 📋

+- Genie is currently available for use in a Node.js environment with TypeScript and Vitest.

 ## Features 🌟

 - **Streamlined Test Case Creation**: Effortlessly create new test cases by providing prompts to an AI-powered system, eliminating the need for manual test case creation.
 Genie utilizes the Gemini LLM model to generate test cases based on user prompts.